 Remarketing involves the use of visitors data collected using cookies, Pixel, emails etc. In order to retarget those visitors based on their previous activity on your website or while interacting with your content.

-In some cases, customers who already signup and maintain an account are retargeted based on their action.
+In some cases, customers who already signup and maintain an account are retargeted based on their actions.
 For example, adding products to the cart without completing the checkout process.

-I would also add that remarketing is also refers to as retargeting, however, retargeting involves targeting those visitors with more attractive offers such as discounts prices, better terms of purchase, and more attractive images among others tactics are involved in remarketing.
+I would also add that remarketing is also referred to as retargeting, however, retargeting involves targeting those visitors with more attractive offers such as discounts prices, better terms of purchase, and more attractive images among other tactics are involved in remarketing.

 Hence remarketing is mostly associated with Google Ads, my focus here will be more directed towards Google remarketing.
 Also, retargeting will be used several times in this blog post to mean the same.